GoogleCloudPlatform/ruby-docs-samples/appengine/cloudsql-postgres/README.md

-# Ruby Cloud SQL PostgreSQL sample on Google App Engine flexible environment
+# Cloud SQL for PostgreSQL sample on Google App Engine flexible environment

 This sample demonstrates how to use
 [Google Cloud SQL for PostgreSQL][postgres]